Barry25000/Work-Day-Scheduler/pseudo.md

     //Need to loop the hour blocks based on current time.
     //With current time loop, this will determine what color block is needed.
 Add class based upon time of day.

-//Call on timer function to begin application.
+//Call on timer function to begin application. (allready in code)